 Weight measurement for highway weight enforcement such as axle load weighers

-For each of these load cell classes, NIST specifies both the number of divisions (), the value of the load cell scale divisions (), and the minimum value of the verification scale ().
-The general cases are given in the table below, based on Table 3 from .
-NIST has specific verification scale minimums depending on the application, so the user should always refer to Handbook 44 for the most up-to date information.
+For each of these load cell classes, NIST specifies the number of divisions (), the value of the load cell scale divisions (), and the minimum value of the verification scale ().
+The general cases appear in the table below, based on Table 3 from .
+NIST has specific verification scale minimums depending on the application; therefore, the user should always refer to Handbook 44 for the most up-to date information.